Shellfish Allergy

 In general, people who react to one type of shellfish are likely to be allergic to others in the same group.
 For example, if you are allergic to shrimp, you will likely react to other crustaceans.
 Many people who are allergic to crustaceans can eat mollusks with no problem.
 However, it’s always advisable to consult with your food allergist before consuming any other type of shellfish.

-This involves pricking small amounts of shellfish proteins into the skin on the arm or upper back.
+Skin prick testing involves placing small amounts of shellfish proteins onto the skin of the arm or upper back.
 If you’re allergic, raised bumps or redness should appear in 15 to 20 minutes.

 This test determines the immune system’s response to a specific allergen by measuring the amount of shellfish-specific antibodies in the bloodstream, known as immunoglobulin E (IgE).